Hey hey! I hope you’re doing good today. If not, and you’re losing ranks while playing Zarya, I’m positive this guide will help you.

 A good Zarya needs to quickly react to any sort of danger when it comes to her or her teammates.
 For instance, a Tracer bombs your support behind your back, you need to immediately bubble him to save him.
 There are many examples of this.

-Like I said earlier, Zarya is a high skill cap hero, she relies heavily on game sense, mechanics and positioning.
+Like I said earlier, Zarya is a high skill cap hero, she relies heavily on game sense, mechanics, and positioning.
 However, when you do master her, it means you’ve mastered the holy trinity as well!
-Meaning you will be able to transition to any new hero that you think can carry games with
+Meaning you will be able to transition to any new hero that you think can carry games with ease.

 Therefore, before starting to main Zarya, understand that she is not a passive tank, your full attention is required at all times.
-Let’s resume with the strategy part.
+Let’s resume the strategy part.

 Whenever there’s a fight starting, your first and primary goal should be to build up energy as fast as possible.
-Communicate with your main tank and tell him to soak the damage so you keep bubbling them and charging up.

 You will need to evaluate, does your team or their team have an advantage, and how high is your energy in case you wish to capitalize on it.
 This is the game sense part that you will obtain by playing Zarya often.
 Whenever you fail and get punished, write down why did this happen, don’t just let it go.